gatsbyjs/gatsby/docs/docs/linking-between-pages.md

 ## Using relative links in the `<Link />` component

 Relative links are ones where the `to` property doesn't start with a `/`.
-These behave slightly different from regular browser links, and instead follow [the behavior of @reach/router](https://reach.tech/router/nesting).
+These behave slightly differently from relative links in `<a>` tags, and instead follow [the behavior of @reach/router](https://reach.tech/router/nesting).
 This avoids confusion with trailing slashes by ignoring them entirely and treating every page as if it were a directory.
 For example, if you are on either `/blog/my-great-page` or `/blog/my-great-page/` (note the trailing slash), a link to `../second-page` will take you to `/blog/second-page`.
 Similarly, if you are on `/blog` or `/blog/` a link to `hello-world` will take you to `/blog/hello-world`.

 ## Using `<a>` for external links